Anuraag03/spotifyClone/README.md

 # spotifyClone
-A spotify clone allowing users to upload and listen to music
+A spotify clone allowing users to listen to music